Bobeart/cs3041-18d.github.io/docs/syllabus.md

 **If you cannot complete an assignment,** you should turn in whatever work that you have completed along with a reflection on the assignment (Why couldn't you finish it?
 What was harder than you expected?).
 I will provide a standard Google Form on our website for this submission.

 ## Special Accommodations
-If you have a physical, mental or learning disability, either hidden or visible, which may require classroom, test-taking, or other reasonable modifications, please see your Associate Dean as soon as possible.
-If you have been granted special accommodations, please inform your instructors in a timely manner (a week before accommodations are needed would be considered timely).
-Any student who may need an accommodation based on the impact of a disability should contact the Director of the Office of Accessibility Resources at 570-577-1188.
+If you need course adaptations or accommodations because of a disability, or if you have medical information to share with me that may impact your performance or participation in this course, please make an appointment with me as soon as possible.
+If you have approved accommodations, please request your accommodation letters online through the Office of Disability Services student portal.
+If you have not already done so, students with disabilities who need to utilize accommodations in this class are encouraged to contact the Office of Disability Services (ODS) as soon as possible to ensure that such accommodations are implemented in a timely fashion.
+This office can be contacted via email: <DisabilityServices@wpi.edu>, via phone: (508) 831-4908, or in person: Daniels Hall 124.